MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     }
 	```

 1. Launch the Android version of the app.
 Click **Sign In** and sign in using your Microsoft account.
 If prompted to allow Drone Lander to access your profile and contact list, click **Yes**.
-Note that your *profile and contact information will not be used in any way*.
+Note that your *profile and contact information is not used in any way*.

 	![Signing in](Images/app-click-sign-in.png)